 Combining multiple malware modules keeps security researchers guessing as to what will come next.

-The post How to Manage Windows 10 Reserved Storage for Reliable Updates appeared first on Y8 VN.
+The post 4 Reputable Linux Hardware Makers for Open-Source Enthusiasts appeared first on Y8 VN.

 Modular malware isn’t a sudden new threat.
 Malware developers have made efficient use of modular malware programs for a long time.
 The difference is that security researchers are encountering more modular malware in a wider range of situations.
 Researchers have also spotted the enormous Necurs botnet (infamous for distributing the Dridex and Locky ransomware variants) distributing modular malware payloads.
 (What is a botnet, anyway?)